Randy Arozarena Player Props: Rays vs. Cubs

-Randy Arozarena -- .179 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the Chicago Cubs, with Kyle Hendricks on the hill, on May 30 at 8:05 PM ET.
+Randy Arozarena, with a slugging percentage of .345 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Chicago Cubs, with Justin Steele on the hill, May 31 at 2:20 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Cubs.
+In his most recent game he had a one-hit performance (1-for-3) against the Cubs.

 Randy Arozarena Game Info & Props vs. the Cubs